Jobs

 A. JOB SUMMARY

-CIC is currently seeking a candidate to serve as a full-time RISE Navigator Program Manager.
+CIC is currently seeking a candidate to serve as a full-time RISE Navigator & Program Manager.
 The position will contribute to the overall growth and sustainability of the RISE Collaborative regional entrepreneurship and innovation initiative, as a member of the RISE Collaborative Leadership Team.
 This position will be based at the SOVA Innovation Hub in South Boston, Virginia, and will require weekly travel within the RISE region and occasional evening or weekend events.
-The RISE Navigator Program Manager role will have a dual focus, 1) working directly with entrepreneurs to help them access capital for their businesses and 2) coordinating with the RISE Navigators to ensure impact across the region.
-The position will report to the CIC Director of Communications + Engagement.
+The RISE Navigator & Program Manager role will have a dual focus, 1) locating aspiring and existing entrepreneurs in the region, with a focus on traded sector, target industries, and working directly with them to help them access capital (financial, knowledge, and human) for their businesses and 2) coordinating with the RISE Navigator Team and the RISE Collaborative Leadership Team to ensure measurable impact across the region.
+The position will report to the CIC Director of Communications + Engagement and also will be accountable to the RISE Project Director through the SOVA Innovation Hub .

 B. DUTIES AND RESPONSIBILITIES